Earend1l/iot_demo_quickstart/README.md

 ## Getting Started

-First you need to clone this repository inside your workspace (the folder that contains both the catkin_ws and the openrobots_ws directories):
+First you need to clone this repository inside your workspace on your computer (the folder that contains both the catkin_ws and the openrobots_ws directories):

 ```
 roscd